fatboychummy/LuaIf/README.md

 * Capitalization:tm:

-* No need to use an end!
+* No need to use an end (in the if statement, at least)!

 ## Possible things you may achieve from using this: